visit-dav/visit/src/doc/dev_manual/pr_create.rst

 or existing behavior is being changed, then a reviewer should be added.

-Non-owners must always have at least one reviewer even if you satisfy all other guidelines for the *No Reviewers* case are satisfied.
+Non-owners must always have at least one reviewer even if you satisfy all other guidelines for the *No Reviewers* case.

 Two or more reviewers